Your home baking business organized.

 Roboto is a sans serif typeface with geomtric elements that play well with Poiret One without overshadowing.
 It features open curves yet a natural width that is easy to read and establish heirarchy for the content of Sprinkle.
 It comes in various weights unlike Poiret One.

-I conducted a preference test before the final usability test of the high fidelity prototype to help decide design variations that I created.
+I conducted a preference test before the final usability test of the high fidelity prototype to help decide design iterations that I made after the first usability test.
 I wanted to get feedback early so that I can adjust before the final touches were complete.

 High Fidelity Mockup

-With the wireframes and brand identity in mind, I designed 36 screens for Sprinkle which included both desktop and mobile versions of the software.
+With the wireframes, brand identity and previous usability test results in mind, I designed 36 screens for Sprinkle which included both desktop and mobile versions of the software.
 I made the application clickable, so that I could conduct another usability test to see if the design adjustments that were made from previous testing were more appealing to the users.
 Similar to the first usability test, I gather users with little to no baking experience to complete 3 tasks.
-The feedback received was better in regard to the flow of the application, however I did receive some feedback on the illustrations on the sign up page in regard to the colors originally used.
+The feedback received was better in regard to the flow of the application and users were able to see how far along they were when completing a task.

 What I learned…